jermnelson/suitcase-library/60-69 Campaigns/60.01 Zero Day/script-001.md

                                     JERMS A. ALLY
                      A library isn't a specific location or building but is about people and information.
-We are a traveling library and when we visit a location, we temporary expand our library collections and services.
+We are a traveling library and when visiting a location, we temporary expand our library collections and services.

                                    LIBRARY PATRON #2
                      What!
 Why?
 Why do we need this? (turning towards their friend) Something